jsitarski/bindata/manual.md

 ### [BitStruct](http://rubyforge.org/projects/bit-struct)

 BitStruct is the most complete of all the alternatives.
-It is declarative and supports most of the same primitive types as BinData.
+It is declarative and supports most of the same primitive types asJBinData.
 Its special feature is a self documenting feature for report generation.
 BitStruct's design choice is to favour speed over flexibility.